charguer/optitrust/VSCODE_CUSTOMIZE.md

   // To enlarge the editing space "editor.minimap.enabled": false,

-  "editor.mouseWheelZoom": true,
+  // To support zooming using the mouse "editor.mouseWheelZoom": true,

-  "workbench.list.smoothScrolling": true,
+  // To make scrolling smoother "workbench.list.smoothScrolling": true,

-  "files.simpleDialog.enable": true,
+  // To work-around a bug of VScode, which currently opens dialog boxes in the background "files.simpleDialog.enable": true,

   // View long lines in a reasonable way